How it All Began

 Until 2001, the Colorado Sports Hall of Fame had not had a physical home and our proud legacy of sports achievement has rarely been accessible to Colorado’s sports fans.

-The Colorado Sports Hall of Fame Museum, now located on the west side of Sports Authority Field at Mile High, takes visitors on a journey through Colorado sports history.
-Located next to one of the primary entrances, the Colorado Sports Hall of Fame Museum provides year-round access to Sports Authority Field at Mile High.
+The Colorado Sports Hall of Fame Museum, now located on the west side of Empower Field at Mile High, takes visitors on a journey through Colorado sports history.
+Located next to one of the primary entrances, the Colorado Sports Hall of Fame Museum provides year-round access to Empower Field at Mile High.

 Salute to the Inductees